justincampbell/talks/make-up-your-own-hello-world.md

 I decided I wanted to learn new languages because I kept hearing and reading people talk about them.
 What they said seemed so different from what I was used to.
 Why is everyone talking about functional programming?
-How could Erlang possibly be more robust by letting things fail?
+How could Erlang and Elixir possibly be more robust by letting things fail?
 How could Haskell be pure with no side effects and do anything useful?
 Why would anyone ever use Go or Rust or even C?
-Ruby and Python seem fine for that stuff.
+Ruby seems fine for that stuff.
 People keep saying Ruby is slow, is that really true?
-It doesn't feel slow.
+It doesn't feel *too* slow.
-Every day on Reddit, Twitter, and Lobste.rs there are hundreds of posts about languages and frameworks I've never used, And that's what got me interested to know what else was out there.
+Every day on Reddit, Twitter, and Lobste.rs there are hundreds of posts about languages and frameworks I've never used, and that's what got me interested:
+I wanted to know what else was out there; I wanted to learn.

 ---